Digital dividends: The positive effects of digital identity

 Installed in administration buildings, malls, they provide something visible and tangible to encourage use and uptake.

-These kiosks can also be attended by an assistant.
 It is then all the simpler for citizens and residents to transpose into e-Services the reality they are familiar with - the points of reference are thus acquired, and the necessary learning has taken place.

 It takes at least five years for a real cultural adaptation.
 Face-to-face contact and assistance are fully justified for local services and are significant contributing factors to success.